|Application deadline:||any time|

 This includes five core modules and one optional module all of which can be completed fully online.

 Five core classes:

-* Foundations of Operational Research and Business Analysis
+* Foundations of OR & Business Analysis

 * Quantitative Business Analysis